Infinitesimal freeness for orthogonally invariant random matrices: Introduction and Statement of Results

 If, for each $N$, we have a non-commutative probability space $(\cA_\sN, \tau_\sN)$ and random variables $a_{1, \sN}, \dots, a_{s, \sN} \in \cA_\sN$, we get, for each $N$, a non-commutative distribution.
 Asymptotic freeness means that the joint distribution tends to the joint distribution of free random variables.

 Frequently the joint distribution of $a_{1, \sN}, \dots, a_{s, \sN} $ can be expanded into a series in $1/N$, with the leading term being the limit distribution.
 The subleading terms of this expansion have been given a lot of attention for their connections to Hurwitz numbers, unitarily invariant ensembles in quantum gravity, topological recursion, analysis of spike models and principal minors.
+Examples of this phenomenon are presented in the work of Johansson \cite{kj}, Dumitriu and Edelman \cite{de}, Ledoux \cite{l}, Enriquez and Ménard \cite{em}, Kerov \cite{k}, and Bufetov, \cite{buf, bz}.

-When asymptotic freeness holds up to an error of order $o(1/N)$ in this expansion, the underlying rule which appears for the first subleading term is the infinitesimal freeness of Belinschi and Shlyakhtenko~\cite{bs}, or equivalently the type $B$ freeness of Biane, Goodman and Nica~\cite{bgn}.
-For example, the computation of the mixed moments of GUE random matrices up to $O(1/N^2)$ in the pioneer paper of Thorbjørnsen \cite{tho} can be rephrased as asymptotic infinitesimal freeness of independent GUE matrices.
+When asymptotic freeness holds up to an error of order $o(1/N)$ in this expansion, the underlying rule which appears for the first subleading term is the infinitesimal freeness of Belinschi and Shlyakhtenko~\cite{bs}, or equivalently the type $B$ freeness of Biane, Goodman and Nica~\cite{bgn}, or Popa \cite{p}.
+For example, the computation of the mixed moments of GUE random matrices up to $O(1/N^2)$ in the pioneering paper of Thorbjørnsen \cite{tho} can be rephrased as asymptotic infinitesimal freeness of independent GUE matrices.